 The Oregon Community College Shooting Incident

 “I heard a popping noise, almost like a balloon popping,” she told CNN’s Wolf Blitzer.
 “I knew something wasn’t right and so I got down.”
 All of the students in her classroom dropped to the ground.
 They huddled together behind backpacks, chairs and underneath tables.
 “We locked the doors, turned off the lights, and we were all pretty much were in panic mode,” the student said.
-“We called 911 and called our parents, our loved ones … We didn’t know what was going to happen, if those were our last words or not.”
+“We called 911 and called our parents, our loved ones … didn’t know what was going to happen, if those were our last words or not.”

 Active Shooter Incident – Focus Points

-My sole purpose for dissecting every line in the AAR is to find ways to prevent and/or mitigate mass casualty incidents like this one from happening in the future.
+My sole purpose for dissecting every line in the After-Action Report (AAR), is to find ways to prevent and/or mitigate mass casualty incidents like this one from happening in the future.
 This case is unique because timelines and witness testimony have already been leaked to the mainstream media.
 I am still very hesitant what I take from the mainstream media and I attempt to do my due-diligence to research as much information as possible to make sure the information is credible.

-Before moving forward, I’d like to reiterate that as I go through the incident and identify points to be learned, I am in no way questioning or judging anyone’s actions or decisions made under these most stressful situations.
+Before moving forward, I’d like to reiterate that as I go through the incident and identify points to be learned.
+I am in no way questioning or judging anyone’s actions or decisions made under these most stressful situations.
 I also recognize that there are many more focus points that can be analyzed once the official AAR is published.

-- Plan to Kill: During an active killer situation the plan and mindset of the assailant is to kill, period.
+During an active killer situation the plan and mindset of the assailant is to kill, period.
 They are not seeking ransom or attempting to create a hostage situation.
 In this case it is completely evident that this person’s plan is to hunt for victims and kill them.
-Whatever the motivation is, and in this case it appears religious, these killers want power and whether they get the power from tormenting people before they kill them or just committing the act, they want high numbers.
-In this case the killer tormented his victims before he shot them.
-His way of tormenting was to use religion as the method to allow his victims to feel as if they would have a chance to live if they answered the question correctly.
-Tormenting was also used at Columbine by Eric Harris and Dylan Klebold.
 Please take note that the killings may still be at random, even when there appears to be a motive.